-The Sunday bulletin is uploaded every week on Thursday.
+The Sunday bulletin is uploaded every week on Thursday or Friday.

 Season of Pentecost